CommerceExperts/searchhub-docs/docs/smartsuggest/service-operations.rst

 .. note::

-    This part covers the specifics to suggest.
-Please check the `common operations`_ section for more configuration options.
+    This section focuses on suggest-specific settings.
+Additional configuration options are described in the `common operations`_ section.

 Technical base knowledge
 ------------------------

-The smartSuggest library itself builds on top of `Lucene`_, so it highly relies on proper hardware (optimal: local ssd).
-Refer to other tuning tipps like the ones named in "Lucene in Action (2nd Edition)".
-However since the Lucene indexes are loaded in ready state and only used in read-only mode, indexing performance can be ignored.
+The smartSuggest library is built on top of `Lucene`_, and therefore benefits from appropriate hardware (ideally: local ssd).
+For general performance tuning, refer to established best practices such as those described in "Lucene in Action (2nd Edition)".
+Since the Lucene indexes are prebuilt and used in read-only mode, indexing performance is not a concern.

-Apart from that all redundant payload is stored in a Key-Value store based on `RocksDB`_ that relies on memory-mapped files.
-For optimal performance spare some additional memory outside the Java heapspace for the OS file-cache.
+In addition, all supplementary payload data is stored in a key-value store based on `RocksDB`_ which utilizes memory-mapped files.
+For optimal performance, ensure that sufficient memory is available outside the Java heap space to support the OS file cache.

 Configuration
 -------------

-To set those configuration values, you can inject a properties file into the container, bind it into the container at path ``/app/config/suggest.properties``.
+Configuration can be provided via a properties file mounted at ``/app/config/suggest.properties`` inside the container.

 .. code-block:: bash

     docker run [...] -v "$(pwd)/suggest.properties":/app/config/suggest.properties [...]

-Each setting can also be set as system property or environment variable, those take precedence over what's set in the ``suggest.properties`` file.
-To inject those properties as system-properties, use the JAVA_TOOL_OPTIONS environment variable and specify each property prefixed with `-D`, for example
+Settings can also be provided via system properties or environment variables, which override values defined in ``suggest.properties``.
+To define system properties, use the ``JAVA_TOOL_OPTIONS`` environment variable and prefix each property with ``-D``.
+For example:

 .. code-block:: bash

   docker run [...] -e JAVA_TOOL_OPTIONS="-Dsearchhub.apikey='your-api-key' -Dsuggest.service.max-idle-minutes=90" [...]

-For all those properties there are also according environments variables that could be set.
-Those are only used if there is no according "property value" found.
-Please stick to one way of defining properties to avoid confusion.
+Each configuration property has a corresponding environment variable.
+Environment variables are only applied if no corresponding system property is defined.

+To prevent ambiguity, it is recommended to use only one method for defining configuration values.

 suggest.service.max-idle-minutes
     | (*SUGGEST_SERVICE_MAX_IDLE_MINUTES*)
-    | If a suggest index is not requested for that time, it will be unloaded.
-A new request to that index will return an empty list, but restart the loading of that index.
+    | If a suggest index is not accessed for the specified duration, it will be unloaded.
-    | A value of '0' or smaller will disable the unloading mechanic completely and never free up used space by created suggest indexes.
-    | Defaults to 30
+  A subsequent request will return an empty result and trigger reloading of the index.
+    | Setting this value to ``0`` or a negative number disables automatic unloading entirely.
+    | Default value is ``30``

 suggest.update-rate
     | (*SUGGEST_UPDATE_RATE*)
-    | Defines in seconds, how often the suggest library checks for new data for every loaded index.
+    | Defines, in seconds, how frequently the service checks for updated data for each loaded index.
-    | Defaults to 60
+    | Default value is ``60``

 suggest.preload-indexes
     | (*SUGGEST_PRELOAD_INDEXES*, *SH_INIT_TENANTS*)
-    | Comma-separated list of indexes (=searchHub tenants) that should be initialized at the start of the service.
+    | A comma-separated list of indexes (searchHub tenants) to preload during service startup.

 suggest.concurrent-indexation
     | (*SUGGEST_CONCURRENT_INDEXATION*)
-    | boolean value, 'true' per default.
-Can be set to 'false' so that the indexation of the received data will be done sequentially.
-    | This means it will take longer until the service is ready for usage and will spare computational power that might be used for others.
+    | Boolean value (default: ``true``).
+If set to ``false``, indexation is performed sequentially instead of concurrently.
+    | This reduces CPU usage but increases the time required until the service is fully ready.

 searchhub.apikey
     | (*SH_API_KEY*)
-    | Required API Key to load suggestions from searchHub.
-That's the only setting that should rather be set as a environment variable.
+    | The API key required to load suggestions from searchHub.
+  This setting should preferably be provided via an **environment variable**.

 API KEY
 ^^^^^^^

-The API Key is required to start the service.
-You will get the searchHub API Key from your contact person.
+An API key is required to start the service and must be obtained from your searchHub contact.
-In a environment that can manage secrets, it is recommended to inject the API Key via Environment variable .
+In environments with secret management capabilities, the API key should be injected via an environment variable.

 .. code-block:: bash